Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 What does the 24-month ROI model look like for a Tacoma contractor transitioning from paid ads to organic SEO?

 Break-even analysis for managed website investment compares the cumulative cost of the program against the avoided advertising spend generated by organic leads replacing paid traffic.
-For a Tacoma-area contractor in a suburban mid-competition market, the managed website program typically achieves ROI-positive status around months 8–10, when organic leads begin arriving consistently enough to reduce paid ad spend by at least the program’s monthly cost.
+For a Tacoma-area contractor in a suburban mid-competition market, the managed website program typically achieves ROI-positive status around months 8 to 10, when organic leads begin arriving consistently enough to reduce paid ad spend by at least the program’s monthly cost.
 The break-even is not a single moment but a gradual transition where each new organic lead reduces the effective cost of the program.

 What does the 36-month compounding impact look like for a contractor with an established organic program?

-The compounding nature of domain authority means that content published in year three ranks faster, holds position more stably, and attracts organic backlinks more readily than content published in year one — because the accumulated authority of the first two years amplifies the performance of every new page.
+The compounding nature of domain authority means that content published in year three ranks faster, holds position more stably, and attracts organic backlinks more readily than content published in year one, because the accumulated authority of the first two years amplifies the performance of every new page.
 This acceleration effect is invisible in month three but clearly measurable in month 30 when comparing traffic velocity to competitive sites that started their organic investment two years later.

 ↑ Back to Navigation